 In 2013, Solano County began collecting a Regional Transportation Impact Fee (RTIF), as part of the County's Public Facility Fee, to help cover some of the costs of projects that benefit multiple jurisdictions.
 The RTIF is administered by STA.
-Since its inception in 2013 (FY 2013-14) and through Q2 FY 17/18, the RTIF has collected \$4.97 million; 91% of these fees have already been allocated to project design and construction.
+Since its inception in 2013 (FY 2013-14) and through Q4 FY 18/19, the RTIF has collected \$7.08 million; 91% of these fees have already been obligated or committed to priority RTIF projects.